B2Digital, Incorporated (OTCMKTS:BTDG) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01

-On September 17, 2020, B2Digital, Incorporated, a Delaware corporation (the “Company”), issued press release which announced the Company entering into an asset purchase agreement for the purchase of two additional premier fitness facilities located in Merrillville and Valparaiso, Indiana.
+On September 18, 2020, B2Digital, Incorporated, a Delaware corporation (the “Company”), issued press release which announced a recent interview given by the Company’s CEO on The Stock Day Podcast.
 A copy of the press release is attached hereto as Exhibit 99.1, and is incorporated herein by reference. to the rules and regulations of the Securities and Exchange Commission (the “SEC”), the information in this Item 7.01 disclosure, including Exhibit 99.1, and the information set forth therein, is deemed to have been furnished to, and shall not be deemed to be “filed” with, the SEC.

 The press release may contain forward-looking statements.
 Such forward-looking statements are based on information presently available to the Company’s management and are current only as of the date made.
 Actual results could also differ materially from those anticipated as a result of a number of factors, including, but not limited to, those discussed in the Company’s Annual Report on Form 10-K for the year ended March 31, 2020, and subsequent reports filed by the Company with the SEC.
 For those reasons, undue reliance should not be placed on any forward-looking statement.
 The Company assumes no duty or obligation to update or revise any forward-looking statement, although it may do so from time to time as management believes is warranted or as may be required by applicable securities law.
 Any such updates or revisions may be made by the registrant by filing reports with the SEC, through the issuance of press releases or by other methods of public disclosure.